kush-shah05/Multi-Environment-Deployment-with-Terraform-and-Ansible/README.md

-# Terraform and Ansible Infrastructure Project
+# Multi-Environment Deployment with Terraform and Ansible

-This repository combines **Terraform** and **Ansible** to provision and configure cloud infrastructure.
-Terraform handles the infrastructure provisioning, while Ansible is used for post-provisioning configuration and software deployment.
+This repository demonstrates a multi-environment deployment strategy using **Terraform** and **Ansible**.
+Terraform handles the provisioning of cloud infrastructure across different environments (e.g., dev, staging, production), while Ansible is used for post-provisioning configuration and software deployment.

 ---

 ## Features

+- **Multi-Environment Support**: Manage deployments for `dev`, `staging`, and `production` environments.
-- **Terraform for Infrastructure Provisioning**: Automates the creation of AWS infrastructure such as EC2 instances, S3 buckets, and more.
+- **Terraform for Infrastructure Provisioning**: Automates resource creation, such as EC2 instances, S3 buckets, and more.
-- **Ansible for Configuration Management**: Configures provisioned instances, deploys Nginx, and sets up a web server.
+- **Ansible for Configuration Management**: Configures servers, installs software (e.g., Nginx), and deploys web applications.
-- **Infrastructure as Code (IaC)**: Ensures consistent and reusable configurations.
+- **Scalability and Reusability**: Modular design for scalable infrastructure management.
-- **Secure Configuration**: Sensitive data, such as private keys, is excluded from the repository using `.gitignore`.
+- **Secure Configuration**: Sensitive data is excluded from the repository using `.gitignore`.

 ---